aksommerville/too-heavy/README.md

 - - [ ] Sound effects.
 - - [ ] Music.
 - - [ ] Tutorial 1: Playing With Toys
+- - - [ ] Forbid using wrong items
+- - - [ ] Static education about broom height limit, it's not obvious.
+- - - [ ] Keep score.
 - - [ ] Tutorial 2: The Magic Is In You
+- - - [ ] Forbid using items.
+- - - [ ] Keep score.
 - - [ ] Tutorial 3: Admin
 - - [ ] Victory cutscene.
 - - [ ] Itch shows a thick gray margin at the bottom of the framebuffer, about 16 fb pixels.